 How to Tell That Your Fuel Filter is Bad

-Car trouble is never fun, sometimes simply replacing a part can go a long way to keeping a simple issue from getting worse and causing costly damage down the road.
+Car trouble is never fun, and sometimes simply replacing a part can go a long way to keeping a simple issue from getting worse and causing costly damage down the road.
 If you are experiencing problems, you may want to consider your fuel filter as one possible cause.
-Knowing when to change your filter and doing it sooner rather than later can be an important part of keeping your vehicle running smoothly.
+Knowing when to change your filter and doing it sooner rather than later is an important part of vehicle maintenance.
 Below you will find an overview of exactly what role your fuel filter plays and how to tell if it is starting to go bad.

 What Does Your Fuel Filter Do?

-No matter where it comes from, any gasoline that you pump in your car will likely contain natural impurities that could potentially cause damage to parts like the fuel injectors.
+No matter where it comes from, any gasoline that you pump in your car will likely contain natural impurities, deposits, and contaminants that settle in the fuel tank and could potentially cause damage to parts like the fuel injectors.
 As you might guess, a fuel filter simply acts as a barrier, keeping potentially damaging elements from playing havoc on the rest of your vehicle.
-Since it does undergo a lot of heavy use during the regular lifespan of your vehicle, it should not come as a shock that you may have to replace your filter in order to keep things running at their best.
+Since it does undergo a lot of heavy use during the regular lifespan of your vehicle, it slowly gathers and holds those contaminants, and eventually, if not attended to, will begin to restrict flow and eventually plug up.

-There can be a variety of minor issues that come up as a result of a bad fuel filter.
-If you experience these issues, replacing the fuel filter as soon as possible can be the best way to keep the problem from getting worse.
-Replacement can often mitigate any problems entirely.
-An important thing to look out for can be an engine that idles or runs with hesitations or changes in power.
-The engine may seem to sputter or otherwise run roughly, especially when you are accelerating quickly, driving uphill, or carrying a heavy load.
+There can be a variety of bad fuel filter symptoms, but one of the most common signs is a lack of power, or hesitation when you go to press the throttle down.
+In many seriously clogged fuel filters, you may not be able to press down the gas pedal farther than ¼” before the engine stumbles or sputters.
+If you experience these issues, understand that it could be other things, like ignition related, but if you a re troubleshooting fuel issues, the fuel filter is the first place to start.
 Even if you don’t notice that the engine feels different, you may see that your vehicle is running at unusual RPMs, dropping or spiking for what seems like no reason.
 It is also worth noting that the problems may occur off-and-on rather than consistently and just because your car runs better sometimes doesn’t mean that the issue isn’t present.

 Other, more subtle issues may also come up.
 You may find you get worse pedal response from your vehicle than usual.
-Your car may also be less powerful in general, and your Check Engine Light may turn on sporadically or remain on until the issue is fixed.
+Your car may also be less powerful in general, and your Check Engine Light may turn on sporadically or remain on, and often can serve up a “lean” condition vehicle code.
 More serious problems can include the engine failing to start at all or completely losing power and dying while in use.
 While not always related to the fuel filter, all of these issues can be serious indications that something isn’t right.
 If you are experiencing these issues, and especially if you are seeing a combination of them, the filter is a potential cause that is not to be overlooked.